Introduction video for the kiddos

 |Students who identify as having a disability and may receive services under IDEA or ADA: Section 504 may enter in the Special Artist Division or grade division most closely aligned to their functional abilities.
 The Special Artist Division welcomes all grades and all abilities and offers non-artistic accommodations (e.g. adaptive technology; transcribing; holding a camera) for students to participate fully in PTA Reflections.
 Student assistants must refrain from being involved in the artistic process (e.g. developing an artist statement, choreography, music lyrics, storyboards, etc. Student recognition and awards are announced as part of the Special Artist Division.|

-Reflect on the theme: Within Reach and get creative!
+Reflect on the theme: Heroes around me and get creative!

 - Interpretation: How closely the piece relates to the theme, based on the artwork itself and the artist statement.

 - Creativity: How creative and original the piece is in its conception of the theme and its presentation.